What are the MINIMUM system requirements for Vision?

 How many lights are in the Vision fixture library?

-Thousands, since 2006 we have been adding multiple fixtures per week.
-While the numbers are constantly changing, you can be assured that the fixtures from the major manufacturers are included.
+While the numbers are continually changing, you can be assured that the fixtures from the major manufacturers are included.
 These include High End, Martin, Coemar, Vari*lite, ETC, and many others.
-If you need a fixture that isn't listed, submit it using the fixture request link on the home page, and we will respond within 72 hours.

 What if I need a fixture that isn't included in the library?

-The Update server is a cloud-based internet server that all of our customers can access.
-When you access the Update server, it compares the latest library files and Vision files against what you have on your computer and updates any files that have been added or changed.
-This ensures that you always have the latest files available.
-We recommend that you access the Update server before you begin any major project.
-You must have an active maintenance program in order to access the Update server.
+The Update Library contacts a cloud-based internet server that all of our customers can access.
+When you access the Update Library server, it compares the latest library files against what you have on your computer and updates any files that have been added or changed.
+This ensures that you always have the most recent data available.
+We recommend that you access the Update Library server before you begin any major project.
+You must have an active Vision Service Select agreement to access the Update Library server.

 Yes.
-Vision has a downloadable demo which will allow you to run Vision on a demo file that we will provide.
-This will allow you to play with Vision's capabilities and see the superior quality of Vision.
-Find detailed information regarding demo patch, etc in the "Demo Documents" folder within your Vision Demo installation.
+Vision has a free downloadable 30-day trial which will allow you to run Vision.
+This will allow you to test Vision's capabilities and see the superior quality of Vision.
+You will find sample files, DMX recordings, and detailed information regarding patch, etc. in the "Demo Documents" folder within your Vision Trial installation.

 Do I need any other programs to install Vision?